sabby74/project1_homework/README.md

 ### .
 JAVASCRIPT
 ### .
 JQUERY

-## PREREQUISITES :
+## PREREQUISITES (installations before you start) :
 ## jquery : you can dounload Jquery from: https://releases.jquery.com/

 ## USAGE:
-### Here in this site you can get the details about your favorite
-### Italic  Super Hero just by typing the name of your favorite "Super Hero" and press submit.
+###   In this site you can get the details about your favorite "Super Hero" just by typing the name of your favorite "Super Hero" and press submit.

 #